tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 The 5 common built-in "primitive" data types in JavaScript are: `Number`, `String`, `Boolean`, `Undefined` (a value has never been defined) and `Null` (the intentional absence of a value).

-(ES6 has also added the `Symbol` type, which we probably won't need to use in this course.)
+(ES6 has also added the `Symbol` type, which we won't need to use in this course.)

 JavaScript is a *loosely typed* (aka *dynamic*) language.
 That means you don't have to declare the *type* of a variable ahead of time.
 The type will be determined automatically by the engine while the program is being run.
-That also means that the same variable can contain data of different types.
+That also means that the same variable can reference data of different types.

 ### hello-3.html
 ```html